-Congress passed the Sarbanes-Oxley Act (also commonly referred to as SOX), to address significant securities and accounting frauds that triggered the collapse of two multibillion dollar publicly traded companies, ENRON and WORLDCOM, in 2001-02.
+Congress passed the Sarbanes-Oxley Act (“SOX”) to address significant securities and accounting frauds that triggered the collapse of two multibillion dollar publicly traded companies, ENRON and WORLDCOM, in 2001-02.
 The law created new requirements for governing internal controls, reporting, and accounting procedures, among other reforms.
 It also required publicly traded companies to establish independent Audit Committees, and confidential employee concerns programs.
 For the first time, the law also provided whistleblower protections for corporate employees.

 Does The Sarbanes Oxley Act Have A Qui Tam Provision?